markomanninen/draversal/README.md

 ---

 # Method: `modify`

 ## Description
-Modifies the current node's attributes.
+Modifies the current item's attributes.

 ## Parameters
 - __key__ (str, optional): The key of the attribute to modify.
 - __value__: The new value for the specified key.
 - __**kwargs__: Arbitrary keyword arguments to update multiple attributes.
 ## Attributes
-- __current__ (dict): The current node in the traversal, updated with the new attributes.
+- __current__ (dict): The current item in the traversal, updated with the new attributes.
 ## Behavior
- - Updates the current node's attributes based on the provided key-value pairs.
+ - Updates the current item's attributes based on the provided key-value pairs.
  - If `key` and `value` are provided, updates that specific attribute.
  - If `kwargs` are provided, updates multiple attributes.